Callisto Network Price Hits $0.0005 on Major Exchanges (CLO)

-Callisto Network (CURRENCY:CLO) traded 12.9% lower against the dollar during the twenty-four hour period ending at 15:00 PM Eastern on January 1st.
-One Callisto Network coin can now be bought for approximately $0.0005 or 0.00000007 BTC on exchanges including OOOBTC, Exrates, Stocks.Exchange and BiteBTC.
-Callisto Network has a total market capitalization of $1.13 million and $71,543.00 worth of Callisto Network was traded on exchanges in the last day.
-During the last seven days, Callisto Network has traded 15.1% lower against the dollar.
+Callisto Network (CURRENCY:CLO) traded 4.3% lower against the U.S. dollar during the 24 hour period ending at 8:00 AM ET on January 3rd.
+During the last seven days, Callisto Network has traded down 18.9% against the U.S. dollar.
+Callisto Network has a market capitalization of $1.08 million and $75,349.00 worth of Callisto Network was traded on exchanges in the last day.
+One Callisto Network coin can now be purchased for about $0.0005 or 0.00000007 BTC on popular exchanges including BiteBTC, Stocks.Exchange, Exrates and OOOBTC.

 - Musicoin (MUSIC) traded flat against the dollar and now trades at $0.0002 or 0.00000002 BTC.